Amazon CodeCatalyst

 Analyzing a Java project with Maven

-Update your pom.xml file with the following properties:
+Update your pom.xml file with the properties used in the code block below.

 The following is a base configuration to run a SonarQube Cloud analysis on all your branches.
 If you already have existing workflows, you can simply add some of these new steps to an existing one.